tchaiwanda/Splunk-Phishing-Playbook/README.md

 - `screenshots/` — Dashboard and alert screenshots (placeholders).
 - `docs/playbook_summary.md` — Short summary for documentation.

-**Important:** All data and IOCs in this repo are synthetic or sanitized and used only for demonstration.
+**Important:** All data and IOCs in this repo are synthetic and does not display true data.
+This is used only for demonstration purposes only.

 # Phishing Detection Lab